 Why a beef neck bones sandwich?

 The first time I made this recipe I had just listened MonoNeon’s then new album “A Place Called Fantasy.”
 It was so dope and funky it made me go by a bunch of neck bones in all seriousness.
 Now everytime I listen to this album I hve neck bone cravings.
 Such was the case when I recently remade this beef neck bones sandwich.
 If you don’t know MonoNeon you need to check him out.
 A true motherfunker, he kills it in a George Clinton, Bernie Worrell, Bootsy Collins kinda way paying homage to the funk forefathers, while bringing in his own great fresh sound.
 I listened to about three rotations to the album and then decided I needed to make an impromptu neck bones run.
-I came up with two – this sandwich idea and then a more traditional soul food recipe which for me as a kid was beef neck bones slow simmered in a vinegary based broth a recipe I’ll share at a later date.
+I came up with two – this yummy sandwich idea and then a more traditional soul food recipe which for me as a kid was beef neck bones slow simmered in a vinegary based broth a recipe I’ll share at a later date.
 But I figured like MonoNeon, I’d pay homage to a familiar dish with my own spin on it.
 Now, I know beef neck bones ain’t the most popular meat on the grocery store roster, so feel free to substitute beef short ribs in the recipe.

-How are beef neck bones prepared?
+How to cook beef neck bones

 Neck bones are best cooked via a traditional braising approach.
 Slow and low cooking is perfect for breaking down an otherwise tough cut of meat.
 A wine based braising liquid along with caramelized vegetables like onions, celery and carrots help provide an unmatched depth of flavor.
 And even better, the results leave behind a policer gravy that is mucho sop worthy; just be sure to have some good crusty bread on hand for steady soppin’!